Neuroscience Institute Outpatient Center

 “Medical Creativity and Inventorship in General and in Canada”

-Research provides the foundation for our advanced neurological treatments, as well as the education of physicians and staff.
-We partner with national research hospitals and institutions to expand the quality of care we provide patients.
+Research provides the foundation for our advanced neurological treatments, as well as education for our physicians and staff.
+We partner with national research hospitals and institutions to expand the quality of care we provide to patients.
+Our team has participated in the following:

 Ruptured Aneurysms Treated With Hydrogel Coils (RAGE)